MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Orchestration and policy use

 As part of your continuous workload management, you can automate Desired State Configuration (DSC) in your resources to help ensure that they meet compliance and business requirements.
 DSC automation helps ensure that configuration drift is caught and remediated quickly.
 You can automate DSC using orchestration tools or policy management tools.
 Think of orchestration tools, like Azure DevOps services or Jenkins, as push-based mechanisms.
-Using orchestration tools, configuration updates are pushed out through a workflow event, like a manual or automated deployment.
+Orchestration tools allow configuration updates to be pushed out through a workflow event, like a manual or automated deployment.
 These updates are run as part of a task sequence defined in your deployment script.
 Policy management tools use pull-based mechanisms, meaning that a system runs at the foundational level of your workload that periodically polls the workload to check its state against your defined DSC.
 If the poll identifies a misalignment or configuration drift, the tool takes corrective action.
 Consider the following factors when deciding between orchestration and policy management tools:

 - Orchestration tools don't have built-in capabilities to proactively poll your workload for configuration drift.
 Orchestration tools should be integrated into your continuous integration and continuous delivery (CI/CD) pipeline to maintain a standard for infrastructure as code (IaC) deployment and management.
 An advantage of using orchestration tools is that resources are always fully configured when deployed.